-Costs under Miscellaneous Capital represent deductions from PG&E's capital forecasts.
-These include savings from CWSP management offices capital, paid time off, indirect labor, and material burden overheads (beginning in 2020, this cost will no longer be allocated in the balancing account), and affordability savings led by initiatives in Electric Operations.
+Costs under Miscellaneous Capital include: capital costs for the CWSP management offices, costs associated with a change in accounting treatment related to paid time off, indirect labor, and material burden overheads (beginning in 2020, this cost will no longer be allocated in the balancing account), and an offset for affordability savings led by initiatives in Electric Operations.

-Parties do not object to the forecasts for capital tools and equipment and miscellaneous capital reductions.
-Purchase of capital tools and equipment to replace general tools and for applied technology services is a routine activity regularly conducted by PG&E. For Miscellaneous Capital reductions, as explained above, these are due to savings from different organizations.
+Parties do not object to the forecasts for capital tools and equipment and miscellaneous capital affordability initiative savings reductions.
+Purchase of capital tools and equipment to replace general tools and for applied technology services is a routine activity regularly conducted by PG&E. For Miscellaneous Capital affordability initiative savings reductions, as explained above, these are due to savings from different organizations.
 The settlement adopts PG&E's forecasts, which we reviewed and find reasonable.

 7.3.15.
 Integrated Grid Platform & Grid Modernization Plan 7.3.15.1.
-IGP and Grid Modernization Projects To the Plant Control of Tachnology
+IGP and Grid Modernization Projects